Bulldogs earn wins over Tigers

 “We really want to get after people on defense, whether it’s man or zone, just put some pressure.
 We didn’t really press that much, but offensively we want to move and push the ball,” Winkler said.
 “I don’t mind shooting 3-pointers but when they’re not falling we have to pass the ball and attack the basket.”

-“Our execution has to be better on the offensive end, and that is a coaching thing, so even tonight, that’s not on the boys.
-That’s something I’ve got to iron out for them,” Gillen said.
-“When they play that hard I gotta do my job to get them in the win column, but against Hemingford, we need to execute our offense and have good help defense.
-We have to make a stop before we worry about offense.”
+On Saturday, Dec.
+10, the Bulldog boys won 58-54, with the girls also winning 34-29 on the road against the Chadron Cardinals.

-Both teams will be back in action Saturday Dec.
-10 with Mitchell hosting the Hemingford Bobcats, and Gering traveling to Chadron to take on the Cardinals.
+Both teams will be back in action on Friday, Dec.
+16, when they travel to Ogallala to take on the Indians.